 - Unregistered trade marks are protected by the common-law action for passing off, but that does not make them property.
 The property protected by passing off is actually business goodwill, and that can be transferred by executing an assignment.

 - Moral rights are part of the copyright world, and being deliberately designed to benefit creators regardless of who owns the other rights in their work they are expressly non-assignable.
-They can however be waived, which achieves much the same effect as an assignment – and they can be inherited, so the author’s heirs can enforce them.
+They can be waived, which achieves much the same effect as an assignment – and they can be inherited, so the author’s heirs can enforce them.

 What is the process for transferring intellectual property rights?

 The statutes that govern the different types of intellectual property tell you what is required to transfer them to someone else: in general, you have to sign a written assignment.
-Only the person making the transfer needs to sign – they are the ones giving something away: the recipient does not have to sign, though frequently will do.
+Only the person making the transfer needs to sign – they are the ones giving something away: the recipient does not have to sign, though they frequently will do.

 The requirement for writing and a signature is all about creating certainty.
 That is not to say that an oral assignment is not (as the saying goes) worth the paper it’s written on: it cannot be effective in law, but it can work in equity.
-In effect, the courts will say that if you tell someone that they can have your patent, you have not actually transferred it but you cannot argue that the other person has no interest in it.
-You have given them beneficial ownership of the patent, just like if you had declared a trust over a piece of land you owned in favour of someone else.

 What problems might arise?